DiogoWernek/CropScrapper/README.md

 <h1>Crop Scrapper</h1>

-This Python app is designed to scrape data from a price quotation page for agricultural commodities: https://cepea.esalq.usp.br/br/.
-In addition, it processes the scraped data and converts it into an Excel file.
+This Python app is built to scrape price quotation data for agricultural commodities from the page: https://cepea.esalq.usp.br/br/.
+Additionally, the app processes the scraped data and converts it into an organized Excel file for further analysis.